bayesmendel/Fam3PRO_UI/README.md

 2. The way in which R is continually scanning for changes to the pedigreejs JSON every 1 second is inefficient and, in the past, has caused the tree display to flicker every 1 second (although I partially fixed this).
 A better way would be for pedigreejs to inform the R server a relative has been added or deleted however this requires modification of the javascript code.

 Loading testing would be great to include if this app is to be published.
-I began to load test the app using the directory `PanelPRO_ShinyApp\PanelPRO_app_load_test`.
+I began to load test the app using the directory `Fam3PRO_ShinyApp\Fam3PRO_app_load_test`.
 The shinyloadtest package unfortunately is not compatible with apps that rely on databases and some of our other complex features like pedigreejs.
-Instead, I created a test version of the app that only runs the PanelPRO analysis (the most computationally demanding feature).
-Although not representative of using the real PPI app, it did provide insight into how many simultaneous users could run PanelPRO at the same time using our R Connect server.
+Instead, I created a test version of the app that only runs the Fam3PRO analysis (the most computationally demanding feature).
+Although not representative of using the real F3PI app, it did provide insight into how many simultaneous users could run Fam3PRO at the same time using our R Connect server.
 The answer is around 12 before performance beings to degrade.
 This is a hardware limitation and we would need to upgrade our server to improve performance.
 Once the server hardware is optimized and if we still want more capacity we would have to set-up a cluster of R Connect servers to handle increased workload.